Accounting & Financial Management

 Offered Both Fall and Spring; Lecture hours:3,Other:1

-Introduction to accounting and financial management including financial statement preparation and analysis, financial forecasting, cost relationships, time value of money and capital budgeting.
+Introduction to accounting and financial management including financial statement preparation and analysis, cost relationships, time value of money and capital budgeting.

 ACFM 150.
 Finance Speaker Series. .5 Credits.